Children & foreign languages

 A good foundation

-Learning a foreign language means that we understand our mother tongue better and even master our grammar more securely.
+Children & foreign languages : Learning a language means that we understand our mother tongue better and even master our grammar more securely.
 Learning how another language works makes us explore the mechanisms of our own language.

 Growth spurt for the brain

-Studies on the effects of bilingualism in children suggest that brain development is stimulated by mastering more than one language, and even building new brain cells!
+Studies on the effects of bilingualism in children suggest that brain development is stimulated by mastering more than one language.
+It builds a new brain cells!
 According to a study in Nature, bilingual children have a significantly higher density of “gray cells” in their brains.

 Improved academic performance